MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-admin-region-move.md

 Be sure to provide contact details for someone who can act as the point of contact for Support.
 The contact has to be available after business hours.

-Support will review the submitted information, including your tenant object ID, current data region, and target data region.
-After details are confirmed, we'll coordinate the proposed migration time frame with you.
+Support reviews the submitted information, including your tenant object ID, current data region, and target data region.
+After details are confirmed, we coordinate the proposed migration time frame with you.

 ## During the region move

 - Don't do any manual or scheduled refreshes until after migration is complete.
-- Support will copy your data to the new region.
-Power BI won't be available to users during the move.
+- Support copies your data to the new region.
+Power BI isn't available to users during the move.

 ## After the region move

-When migration is complete, you'll be able to access Power BI in about 20-30 minutes.
-Support will contact you to make sure everything is working.
+When migration is complete, you can access Power BI in about 20-30 minutes.
+Support contacts you to make sure everything is working.

 Do the following steps to recreate the configuration of the original region: